-Thus far, the 2022 data reveals that the established performance targets are not being met in 2 areas.
-Currently, we are not meeting targets under, CTAS 1 by 2 calls and CTAS 3 by 124 calls, however, since the up staff of the Cayuga Ambulance to 24 hours (effective June 2022) we are improving our performance targets.
-A true outcome of the data will not be available without a lengthier timeline for data to be created and assessed.
-These results will be reported to Council in early 2023.
-As the 2022 data is only for a partial year, the 2021 response time data is primarily being relied upon to establish the 2023 targets.
-It is important to know that although we are currently not meeting the targets, COVID-19 continues to affect our response times.
-Haldimand County's total call volume for 2022 compared to 2021 is currently trending to be higher, which will cause more issues meeting response times.
+Thus far, the 2023 data reveals that the established performance targets are not being met in 1 area.
+Currently, we are not meeting targets under CTAS SCA, (Sudden Cardiac Arrest).
+However, it is noted that this non-compliance is the result of missing the target by only by 1 call.
+Other targets are currently being met across all call types.
+It is important to note that since the upstaff of the Cayuga Ambulance to 24 hours (effective June 2022) improvements in meeting performance targets have been realized, which is evident in the data.
+The results from 2023's response time standards will be reported to Council in early 2024.

+As the 2023 data is only for a partial year, the 2022 response time data is primarily being relied upon to establish the 2024 targets.
+Haldimand County's total call volume for 2023 compared to 2022 is currently trending to be higher, which is expected to create more challenges in meeting response times.
 One of the factors still affecting our ability to respond are ambulances that carry patients who are COVID positive.
-These ambulances are out of service for an increased period of time for cleaning and disinfecting compared to normal procedures.
-This at times increases response times due to an ambulance responding from a greater distance to a call.
-Staff expect this trend to improve, thus decrease response times once the COVID pandemic has been terminated.
-The 2021 response time performance (complete year) is shown as Attachment 2.
+These ambulances are out of service for an increased period of time following the call for cleaning and disinfecting compared to normal procedures.
+This can increase response times due to an ambulance responding to a call from a greater distance.
+Staff have noticed this trend has improved over the past year due to less COVID responses and is expected to continue to improve over time.
+The 2022 response time performance (complete year) is shown as Attachment 2.

 It is also important to note that the larger health care crisis is having an impact on response times, in particular as it relates to off-load delays at hospitals which are increasingly understaffed.
 There is no timeframe for improvements to this crisis, however, staff are working with local hospitals (Haldimand War Memorial in Dunnville and West Haldimand General in Hagersville) to introduce ways of reducing the off-load delays.
-One such measure is the recent introduction of the 'Fit to Sit' program in Haldimand War Memorial (and soon in West Haldimand General).
+One such measure is the introduction of the 'Fit to Sit' program in 2022 in the County's two local hospitals.
 This program allows for paramedics to off-load less urgent patients to the emergency department waiting room.
 The transfer of care from ambulance to hospital can happen much sooner than when paramedics have to physically wait with the patients.
-It is expected that this program, once fully implemented in both hospitals, will assist in getting ambulances back on the road and paramedics able to more quickly respond to other calls.
+This program, is assisting in getting ambulances back on the road and paramedics able to more quickly respond to other calls.